kerlosatef/translation/README.md

 - **Text Copying**: Copy the entered or translated text to the clipboard.
 - **Language Swap**: Swap the source and target languages (Arabic and English).
 - **Responsive Design**: The app adjusts to different screen sizes for optimal viewing.
+- **Text-to-Speech**: Listen to the translated text in the selected language.
 ## Screenshots

 <img src="assets/screenshots/screenshots2.jpg" width="400" height="500">